 Environmental scientists use their knowledge to protect the environment and human health.
 This may involve advising policy makers, working with industry or spending time in the field to identify and assess potential threats.
 The Environmental Science (BS) degree at Appalachian State University is a science-intensive, cross-disciplinary experience that develops a strong background in mathematics, physics, chemistry, biology, statistics, geosciences, environmental policy and planning, and Geographic Information Systems (GIS).

-The curriculum has a required “active learning” component, which can take the form of research, an internship, community service, educational outreach or study abroad.
-This senior capstone experience includes the opportunity to share what you learn with the scientific community through journal articles and professional presentations.
+The curriculum also has the option to add an “active learning” component, which can take the form of research, an internship with a company or agency, community service, and/or educational outreach.
+This experience includes the opportunity to share what you learn with the scientific community through outreach events, volunteer service and/or professional presentations.

 Employment: Graduates become employed with state and federal government as physical scientists, hydrologists, biologists, ecologists, and environmental specialists.
 They also work as consultants, managers and planners with industry, municipalities and various agencies such as United Nations Educational, Scientific and Cultural Organization (UNESCO), Center for International Forestry Research (CIFOR), and United States Agency for International Development (USAID).

 Graduate School: Approximately 35% of our graduates pursue advanced degrees in environmental science; environmental engineering; environmental policy and planning; environmental law; natural resources management; and various basic and applied science disciplines.

 A minor is optional.
 However, students must take at least 12 additional semester hours in “concentration” areas: Chemistry, Geophysical Sciences, and/or Biology.

 Engagement Outside the Classroom

 Environmental Sciences Club (ENVClub) – This student club is for people who are environmentally conscious.
 It engages students of all disciplines in environmental awareness and to promote interdisciplinary research opportunities.